Skip to main content

 Learn to Pivot Your Business Model During Times of Crisis

-The online Master of Business Administration (MBA) with a Concentration in Entrepreneurship program at Southeastern Oklahoma State University can help you build on these skills.
-Courses emphasize agility and innovation as well as advanced knowledge of business models, new venture management and leadership — all invaluable skills needed for crisis response in business.
+Adopting a new business model requires leadership, agility, organizational change and a great deal of innovation.
+And crises in one form or another are inevitable.
+Courses in the online Master of Business Administration (MBA) with a Concentration in Entrepreneurship program at Southeastern Oklahoma State University emphasize agility and innovation as well as advanced knowledge of business models, new venture management and leadership — all invaluable skills needed for crisis response in business.

 Is Pivoting Unique to Modern Business?

-This change can be a shift from a product to service inspired by external factors.
-For example, advancements in technology and internet speeds allowed entertainment companies to shift from selling CDs, DVDs or downloads to subscription-based streaming services.
-Pivoting could also mean transitioning to a cloud-based software as a service (SAAS).
-This is not changing the service or product provided but developing new product delivery and (often) monetization structures.
+The ability to adapt a business model drives innovation, especially when companies recognize that their talent, assets and resources could better address a different market need or potential niche.
+This change can be a shift from a product to a service inspired by external factors.
+For example, advancements in technology and internet speeds allowed entertainment companies to move from selling CDs, DVDs or downloads to subscription-based streaming services.
+Pivoting can also involve transitioning to cloud-based software as a service (SaaS), focusing not on changing the product itself but on new delivery and monetization methods.

 Learn more about Southeastern Oklahoma State University’s MBA with a Concentration in Entrepreneurship online program.